FACT CHECK: Where Roy Moore's Voter Fraud Claims Fall Flat

 Worse, the Roy Moore lawsuit relies on an expert who believes in crazy conspiracies that the voting machines are all connected by secret wireless communications to the Mother Ship.
 Can someone sane in #AL please pull this plug?? pic.twitter.com/BJDLud7JYR— J. Christian Adams (@ElectionLawCtr) December 28, 2017

-Charmin's analysis zeroes in on precincts in Jefferson County which he claims has enough irregularities to reverse the election, and "calculates the probability of the election results in these precincts happening naturally is 'less than one in 15 billion.'"
+Charnin's analysis zeroes in on precincts in Jefferson County, which he claims have enough irregularities to reverse the election, and "calculates the probability of the election results in these precincts happening naturally is 'less than one in 15 billion.' "

-Jefferson County is where Birmingham is located, and according to the Census Bureau is 43 percent African-American.
-Moore is alleging that there was higher than usual turnout in some precincts, and that typical Republican voters dropped off.
-But that assumes GOP voters would fall behind Moore in lock step, and clearly they did not given the multiple allegations against him.
+Jefferson County is where Birmingham is located and, according to the Census Bureau, is 43 percent African-American.
+Moore is alleging that there was higher-than-usual turnout in some precincts and that typical Republican voters dropped off.
+But that assumes GOP voters would fall behind Moore in lockstep, and clearly they did not given the multiple allegations against him.

 University of Florida political science professor Michael McDonald, a turnout expert who runs the U.S. Elections Project, found that the discrepancies Moore's campaign claims occurred in swing precincts — just where you'd expect there to be decisive votes cast.

-Note: A previous version of this story incorrectly gave Richard Charnin's last name as Charmin.